Grant Access to Azure SQL Database

 GRANT EXECUTE ON [dbo].[sp_myprocedure] TO [username]

-Azure Active Directory (Entra ID) users with admin permission on Azure SQL database can only grant access to an Azure Active Directory user account.
+Microsoft Entra ID (Azure Active Directory) users with admin permission on Azure SQL database can only grant access to an Azure Active Directory user account.
 If you do not have an Active Directory Admin account set for Azure SQL database, you can do this with the steps below.

 1. Navigate to Azure SQL database resource in the Azure portal and Click on Microsoft Entra ID under the Settings section.